-- 4. Which map is local level?

-- a. a map of Myanmar
+- 4. Which map is local level?a. a map of Burma

 - b. a map of May Myo

 - c. a map of Asia

 - d. a map of North America

-- Why are the lines of latitude and longitude important in geography?
+- 1. Why are the lines of latitude and longitude important in Geography?
 What do we use them for? - 2.
 What impact has the human environment had on the natural environment in your local area.
 Give examples. - 3.
-What problems do you think people might have living in a dry climate?
+What problems do you think people might have living in a vertical climate?
 How do you think people have changed their life to help them live in this climate?
-Give examples. - 4.
-How do you think different climates affect the world of development? - 5.
-Why do maps need a scale?
-Can you explain what small and large scales mean?
+Give examples.